Felix Aylmer: Career

 At the age of 80 Felix Aylmer played a villain in an episode of Randall and Hopkirk (Deceased) entitled "It's Supposed to be Thicker than Water".
 His last major screen role was as the Abbot in the sitcom Oh, Brother!, opposite Derek Nimmo (1968–70).
 He appeared as a doctor in an episode of the TV series Jason King called "If It's Got To Go, It's Got To Go" in 1972, at the age of 83.

-Aylmer died in a nursing home in Pyrford, Surrey, in 1979, at the age of 90.
+Aylmer lived in Painshill House in Cobham, Surrey and died in a nursing home in Pyrford on 2 September 1979, at the age of 90.

 Personal life

 He married Cecily Minnie Jane Byrne during the First World War, and they had three children.